 It is not a friendly sound by any means.
 The sound of a clicking hard drive is probably one of the scariest things that anyone can deal with.
-A clicking hard drive can emit sounds that are anywhere from a constant ticking to a high-pitched buzzing, all the way to a low thud.
+A hard drive that is clicking can emit sounds that are anywhere from a constant ticking to a high-pitched buzzing, all the way to a low thud.
 This is not a “normal” hard drive hum, and is something that most users can tell right away is not a sound that their machine has made before.
-And if you use your hard drive like most people do, that is to save pretty much all of the important data in your life, that clicking can signal what may be possibly be imminent hard drive failure.
+And if you use your hard drive like most people do, that is to save pretty much all of the important data in your life, that clicking noise can signal what may be possibly be an imminent hard drive failure.

-But what exactly can you do about it?
+But what exactly can you do about your hard drive clicking issue?

 Looking Into The Causes Of A Clicking Hard Drive

 Now, when you have a misaligned drive head, you are going to get the hard drive clicking sounds.
 This is typically the sound of the drive head scraping across the platter (which can be a head stack issue as well), which as you would most likely expect, is not good.
 When you have a situation like this occur, your first move should always be to power down your computer (and thus, the hard drive).
 You have to remember that if this hard drive head is misaligned a great deal, it can actually cause an incredible amount of damage to your hard disk.
 The more that you use your system with a misaligned drive head, the more likely it is that the data contained on the hard drive platters becomes unrecoverable to even the best data recovery shop.
 What this can also mean is that when you’re actually looking for professional hard drive recovery, it may end up being far more expensive because of the fact that your drive head was allowed to create so much damage.

 Check On The Clicking Hard Drive: So Now What Do I Do?

 We’re going to assume for the purposes of this article that you do not have all of your data properly backed up on an external hard drive.
 Or, for that matter, at an online backup company such as Carbonite or Crashplan (which of course, are actually very handy to have for recovering the key parts of your data, for future reference).
 If you do, kudos to you.
 All you have to do now is simply restore all of your data onto a brand-new hard drive.
 What we’re saying here is that if your hard drive is actually clicking, you are probably going to have to throw it in the garbage.
 Is just not worth saving at this point, especially because of the fact that you know that you have all of your data backed up on another hard drive.
 What’s more, we can tell you that buying a new hard drive (perhaps even upgrading to an SSD drive) is always going to be better than having to pay for data recovery.
 That’s right – upgrading is always better than “repairing”.

 The Risky Route: How Fast Can You Go?

 Now, first the disclaimer: we would never recommend this route.
 As data recovery professionals, we have seen this particular method destroy quite a lot of data on quite a lot of hard drives.
-But, we have also seen it work.
+But, we have also seen it recover data.
 Remember though that if you attempt this, you had better be certain that you are going to be okay with potentially losing your data permanently.

-There is a possibility that your hard drive is still functioning, but the clicking of the hard drive is obviously a sign that it will not be working for too much longer.
-So, what you can potentially do is get a Windows startup disk (such as the ones that we used to be a will to create in Windows 98 and 95), and attempt to do a full disk copy from DOS.
+There is a possibility that your hard drive is still functioning, but the clicking hard drive is obviously a sign that it will not be working for too much longer.
+So, what you can potentially do is get a Windows startup disk (such as the ones that we used to be a will to create in Windows 98 and XP), and attempt to do a full disk copy from DOS to recover data.
 This is a typically low-end operation and is probably the least dangerous thing to do when you have a clicking hard drive.

 The Safe Route: Free Expert Advice